 In zuma_cuts.mov, Šajgalík recontextualizes these images on the computer screen and continues the building’s deterioration as he cuts into the screen with a utility knife.
 The image on the screen distorts under the blade, foregrounding the materiality of the digital image and its existence within physical space.
 As the view outside the window is replaced by whiteness, the image ceases to index an absolute space in the physical world, but becomes a window to the infinite space on the other side of the screen.
 The building Divola photographed lives on in this digital space and continues to change.
 Through this, Šajgalík investigates the reciprocal relationship of the digital and non-digital.

-On Friday, October 16, 2020, Chan will be in conversation with artists Alejandro Šajgalík, Peggy Ahwesh, and Yoshiki Nishimura at 7 pm.
-Check the Vtape website to watch this conversation.
+Friday, October 16, 2020, Chan in conversation with artists Alejandro Šajgalík, Peggy Ahwesh, and Yoshiki Nishimura.

 Alejandro Sajgalik’s work draws from his academic background in architecture and urban sociology, as well as his performance practice.
 A self-taught interdisciplinary artist, Sajgalik has explored a wide array of artforms including music, dance, video, and text.